-Single-purpose reverse mortgages generally have very low costs.
-But they are not available everywhere, and they only can be used for 1 purpose specified by the government or nonprofit lender, for example, to pay for home repairs, improvements, or property taxes.
-In most cases, you can qualify for these loans only if your income is low or moderate.
+Single-purpose reverse mortgages have low costs.
+But they are not available everywhere, and they only can be used for a single purpose specified by the government or nonprofit lender, for example, to pay for home repairs, improvements, or property taxes.
+You can qualify for these loans only if your income is low or moderate.

 Proprietary reverse mortgages tend to be more costly than other home loans.
 The up-front costs can be high, so they are generally most expensive if you stay in your home for just a short time.
 They are widely available, have no income or medical requirements, and can be used for any purpose.

 One company, Circle Lending, has a program that allows family or friends to lend money for a reverse mortgage instead of using a bank.
 For about $2,500, Circle Lending prepares the documents, services the account, and counsels those involved about the loan process.

 Reverse mortgage loan advances are not taxable, and generally do not affect Social Security or Medicare benefits.
 You retain the title to your home and do not have to make monthly repayments.
 The loan must be repaid when the last surviving borrower dies, sells the home, or no longer lives in the home as a principal residence.
 In the HECM program, a borrower can live in a nursing home or other medical facility for up to 12 months before the loan becomes due and payable.